Loch Lomond to Glencoe

 From Loch Lomond your drive will take you across the wild and wonderful Rannoch Moor as you climb up towards the Highlands.
 Rannoch Moor is one of the last truly wild and rather desolate parts of Scotland, full of atmosphere, particularly on a stormy day when you will experience the real essence of Scotland.

-From Rannoch Moor you gradually approach Glen Coe (meaning a narrow glen), which passes through majestic mountain scenery, unbeaten anywhere else in the region.
+From Rannoch Moor you gradually approach Glen Coe (meaning a narrow glen), which passes through majestic mountain scenery, unbeaten anywhere else in the United Kingdom.
 Finally you will reach the little village of Glencoe, where the Glencoe Massacre took place, and the official end of this particular drive.
 A great option is to continue to Oban and visit a couple of castles to complete your tour.